 What Foods Trigger Gastritis?

-Diet does not generally cause chronic gastritis, but some foods can make the symptoms worse, including fried, fatty, spicy, and highly acidic foods, such as citrus fruits or tomatoes.
+Diet does not generally cause chronic gastritis, but some foods can make the burning stomach pain worse, including fried, fatty, spicy, and highly acidic foods, such as citrus fruits or tomatoes.
 Other triggers include alcohol, coffee, and fruit juices.

 There are a number of foods and drinks that can help ease symptoms of gastritis and promote good digestive health, including: